This Sunday, Feb. 11 marks the one-year anniversary of the loss of the F/V Destination.

 That's key information, as boats can capsize or sink if they're overloaded.

-“We did find — almost across the board — that gear today is likely heavier than what the stability books were made up for 5, 10, or 15 years ago," said Wilwert.
+"We did find — almost across the board — that the gear folks are using today is likely heavier than what the stability books were made up for maybe 5, 10, or 15 years ago," said Wilwert.

 It's possible that overloading played a role in the loss of the Destination — and we should know soon.
 Wilwert said the Marine Board of Investigation is almost finished with its report on the accident.